 In 2011, five Local Health Jurisdictions (LHJ) were awarded funds to develop public health climate change adaptation plans using the BRACE model (developed by the Centers for Disease Control and Prevention).
-Over the next two years, Benton County, Jackson County, Crook County, Multnomah County, and North Central Health District, along with the Oregon Health Authority Climate and Health program, will be working as a cohort to:
+The goal of these plans is to:

 - Understand projected local and state-level impacts from climate change

 - Research potential local health concerns related to those impacts

 - Develop adaptation plans to protect the health of their communities